TaewiKim/Fly-by-Feel/README.md

 Implementations of RL algorithms used in the work of Fly-by-Feel.
-To run this code, you need an robot hardware
+Note; you need a drone platform to run this code

 ## Usage
 ```bash